kaviyarasu25/My-First-Python-project/README.md

 Sudoku Solver

 # Sudoku-GUI-Solver
 This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.
+It includes a graphical GUI as well.

 Run GUI.py to play sudoku.